damargulis/ClimateData/README.md

   TODO:
    --
-   - [ ] Find and download all pictures embedded on the page
-   - [ ] Get document metadata (id, tracking number, date posted, RIN, etc)
-   - [ ] Download information in the "show more details" section
    - [ ] Check each possible doc type and ensure its saved properly
    - [ ] Find/Create database to store everything, automate saving crawls directly to database (Archivers app?)
    - [ ] Hash documents for data integrity